 Defense Attorney for Aggravated Assault Charges

 If you or someone you know has been charged with aggravated assault with serious bodily injury, take advantage of our free consultation services and contact a knowledgeable defense attorney for aggravated assault charges at (713) 236-9700.

 Aggravated Assault with a deadly weapon is a second degree felony.
 A person commits aggravated assault with a deadly weapon if that person uses or exhibits a deadly weapon during the commission of an assault.
 Nearly any object can qualify as a deadly weapon depending on how it is used, including guns, knives, vehicles or metal poles.
 In one case, our client was charged with aggravated assault by using a motorcycle helmet!
 If alleged to have been committed against a "family member", the accused could face charges of Aggravated Assault on a Family Member.
-Speak directly with assault attorneys Michael Mercer or Casey Keirnan by calling (713) 236-9700 to find out how to defend your aggravated assault case.
+Speak directly with assault attorneys Michael Mercer or Casey Keirnan by calling (713) 236-9700 and learn the best defense to your case.

 Aggravated Assault with serious bodily injury is a second degree felony, punishable by up to 20 years in prison and a $10,000.00 fine.
 "Serious bodily injury" is injury that creates a substantial risk of death, serious permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.
 A punch in the eye could cause permanent loss of vision and would probably result in Aggravated Assault-serious bodily injury charges being filed.